-OBJEC TIVE 1.2: TIMELINE: Focus on unique opportunities to sustain, diversify and l expand Ongoing emplo yment and investment in the region using the re gion's natural resour ces and assets 1.2.1 Encourage the development of new businesses associated with and a long the Rock Island Trail State Park 1.2.2 Assist with efforts to develop the processing of critical minerals in the region and further develop mining opportunities 1.2.3 Encourage opportunities to expand forestry pro oducts, including white oak production and barrel making 1.2.4 Promote tourism and agritourism opportunities s, including the Route 6 56 100-year anniversary celebration and Naturally Meramec PERFORMANCE MEASURES: MRPC ACTION ITE MRPC ACTION ITEMS 6: Provide gran riting assistance for trail development (Rock Island State Park, etc.), Create a focus report for the n nining industry, Maintain Naturally Meramec w vebsite
+OBJECTIVE 1.2: TIMELINE: Focus on unique opportunities to sustain, diversify and expand Ongoing employment and investment in the region using the region's natural resources and assets

+- 1.2.1 Support the build out of the Rock Island Trail and encourage the development of new businesses associated with and along the Rock Island Trail State Park - 1.2.2 Assist with efforts to develop the processing of critical minerals in the region and further develop mining opportunities - 1.2.3 Encourage opportunities to expand forestry products, including white oak production and barrel making - 1.2.4 Promote tourism and agritourism opportunities, including the Route 66 100-year anniversary celebration and Naturally Meramec

+PERFORMANCE MEASURES: MRPC ACTION ITEMS: Number of miles of Rock Island Trail developed.
+Provide grant writing assistance for trail Track business licenses for communities along the development (Rock Island State Park, etc.).
+Create a Rock Island Trail. focus report for the mining industry, Maintain Naturally Meramec website.
+Secure additional funding for Naturally Meramec.